»

 Be it resolved that this General Synod:

-1. Direct the Council of General Synod to establish a permanent National Advisory Council on Dismantling Racism to:
+1. Direct the Council of General Synod, in close consultation with the Anglican Council of Indigenous Peoples, to establish a permanent National Advisory Council on Dismantling Racism to:

 1. conduct an initial and ongoing review of church structures, culture, policies, and practices pertaining to racism and anti-racism